dalogax/backendDevTest/readme.md

 # Backend dev technical test
-We want to offer a new feature to our customers showing similar products to the one they are seeing.
-To do this we agreed with our front-end applications to create a new REST API that will provide them the product detail of similar products to a given one.
+We want to offer a new feature to our customers showing similar products to the one they are currently seeing.
+To do this we agreed with our front-end applications to create a new REST API operation that will provide them the product detail of the similar products for a given one.
 [Here](./similarProducts.yaml) is the contract we agreed.

-We already have an endpoint that provides the product Ids similar to a given one.
-We also have another endpoint that returns the product detail by productId.
+We already have an endpoint that provides the product Ids similar for a given one.
+We also have another endpoint that returns the product detail by product Id.
 [Here](./existingApis.yaml) is the documentation of the existing APIs.

 **Create a Spring boot application that exposes the agreed REST API on port 5000.**